MicrosoftDocs/bot-docs/articles/bot-framework-design-patterns-knowledge-base.md

 can increase the accuracy of your bot's language understanding.

 > [!TIP]
-> In general, it is better for the model to err by identifying excess words in its entity recognition
-> (for example, identify "John Smith please" from the utterance "Call John Smith please"),
+> In general, it is better for the model to err by identifying excess words in its entity recognition, e.g., identify "John Smith please" from the utterance "Call John Smith please",
-> than to identify too few words (for example, identify "John" from the utterance "Call John Smith please").
+> rather than identify too few words, e.g., identify "John" from the utterance "Call John Smith please".
-> The search index will ignore irrelevant words (such as "please" in the phrase "John Smith please").
+> The search index will ignore irrelevant words such as "please" in the phrase "John Smith please".

 ### LUIS and QnA Maker

-Some knowledge bots might use QnA Maker (to answer basic questions) in combination with LUIS (to determine intents, extract entities and invoke more elaborate dialogs).
+Some knowledge bots might use QnA Maker to answer basic questions in combination with LUIS to determine intents, extract entities and invoke more elaborate dialogs.
 For example, consider a simple IT Help Desk bot.
-This bot may use QnA Maker to answer basic questions about Windows or Outlook, but might also need to facilitate scenarios like password reset, which require intent recognition and back-and-forth communication between user and bot.
+This bot may use QnA Maker to answer basic questions about Windows or Outlook, but it might also need to facilitate scenarios like password reset, which require intent recognition and back-and-forth communication between user and bot.
 There are a few ways that a bot may implement a hybrid of LUIS and QnA Maker:

 1. Call both QnA Maker and LUIS at the same time, and respond to the user by using information from the first one that returns a score of a specific threshold.
-2. Call LUIS first, and if no intent meets a specific threshold score (i.e., "None" intent is triggered), then call QnA Maker.
+2. Call LUIS first, and if no intent meets a specific threshold score, i.e., "None" intent is triggered, then call QnA Maker.
 Alternatively, create a LUIS intent for QnA Maker, feeding your LUIS model with example QnA questions that map to "QnAIntent."
 3. Call QnA Maker first, and if no answer meets a specific threshold score, then call LUIS.